nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 Limiting character length to 16 bits wasn't possible for Unicode's stated goal of providing a globally unique identifier to every character in the world.
 These globally unique identifiers, called *code points*, are simply numbers starting at 0.

 Code points are like character codes, but there's a subtle difference.
 A character encoding translates code points into code units that are internally consistent.
-While UCS-2 has a one-to-one mapping of code points to code units, UTF-16 mappings aren't always one-to-one.
+While UCS-2 code points are also code units, the same isn't true in UTF-16.

 The first 2^16 code points in UTF-16 are represented as single 16-bit code units.
 This range is called the *Basic Multilingual Plane* (BMP).
-Everything beyond that is considered to be in a *supplementary plane*, where the code points can no longer be represented in just 16-bits.
+Everything beyond that is considered to be in one of many *supplementary planes*, where the code points can no longer be represented in just 16-bits.
 UTF-16 solves this problem by introducing *surrogate pairs* in which a single code point is represented by two 16-bit code units.
-That means any single character in a string can be either one code unit for BMP characters, giving total of 16 bits, or two units for supplementary plane characters, giving a total of 32 bits.
+That means any single character in a string can be either one code unit for BMP characters, giving a total of 16 bits, or two units for supplementary plane characters, giving a total of 32 bits.

 In ECMAScript 5, all string operations work on 16-bit code units, meaning that you can get unexpected results from UTF-16 encoded strings containing surrogate pairs, as in this example: